 Next, assess your clothes storage ideas and make some adjustments, if necessary.

 ‘Double hanging rails allow you to fit in twice as many items as single hanging rails and can be used to store trousers and some long dresses, if folded over the hanger, as well as shirts and tops,’ says Philipp Nagel, director of bespoke wardrobe specialists Neatsmith.
 ‘To keep smaller items organized, internal drawers with dividers for hats, gloves, socks and so on will help prevent drawers from getting in a muddle.
 Scarf and tie rails are really useful and can store a lot, without taking up much space.
 We also like to include a top shelf, which is a great space for sports bags and luggage that can otherwise clutter a hallway floor.’
+Organize shoes on a rack or in shoe storage bins to fit more pairs.

 When reloading your closet, organize clothing by type rather than color or size, and put the most frequently used items on the most easily accessible rails and shelves.
 Continuously editing your wardrobe, and removing items not getting sufficient wear, will make keeping it neat more manageable.